andrewseidl/andrewseidl.com/contact.md

 ---
 layout: page
-title: Contact &amp; Social
+title: Contact
 permalink: /contact/
 ---

 Email is preferred.
-I try to respond within two days; feel free to try other methods if I haven't responded in this time.
+I usually respond within two days, so feel free to try other methods if I haven't responded in this time.
 Responses will come from `andrew@{ thisdomain }`.

 Unsolicited phone calls will be ignored.
 SMS has the same response time as email.
 MMS will be mustached.